paulsammut/RoboDolf/readme.md

 simply recording RDS Message traffic.
 A Logger replay utility was also written to playback the RDS messages.
 A list of RDS messages is used for logging subscription.

+#### Subscriptions and Publications

+The Logger Actor subscribes to:

+* State Sample Message

 ### Local Remote Actor